hemantdeshpande/ImageApplet/README.md

 while preserving the light-shadow and texture effects, the applet uses RGB cube properties to separate out white-black
 components and colors.
 It is entirely done in RGB space to be computationally efficient.

-This the code is in Java, using NetBeans platform using java.awt.image, javax.imageio and javax.swing libraries
+The code is implemented in Java, using NetBeans platform using java.awt.image, javax.imageio and javax.swing libraries